660 Fifth Avenue: Atrium and lobby

 660 Fifth Avenue's original lobby was west of the section of the atrium extending from Fifth Avenue.
 It measured 100 ft deep and varied in width from 85 ft on the eastern wall to 75 ft on the western walls.
 It was initially clad with red marble walls and had a floor covering with red, white, and black tiles.
 Wood paneling was installed in 1998, concealing or replacing the red marble wall surfaces, and the floor surface was replaced with a monochrome granite pattern.
 When the main entrance was relocated to 53rd Street in 2000, a 70 by 70 ft reception lobby was placed at the 53rd Street entrance.
 The ceiling was originally decorated with a set of horizontal "fins" finished in baked enamel.
 The four banks of elevators were at the center of the lobby, oriented in a north–south axis.
 The elevator lobbies contained white-marble cladding and metal elevator doors.
 The elevator lobbies were lit by fluorescent cathode tubes above translucent ceiling panels.
-As part of the 2020s renovation, the lobby is being redecorated in white marble with wood paneling, and a destination dispatch system is being installed for the elevators.
+As part of the 2020s renovation, the lobby was redecorated in white marble with wood paneling, and a destination dispatch system was installed for the elevators.

-The original design included a wall with a waterfall designed by artist Isamu Noguchi, entitled "Landscape of Clouds".
+The original design included a wall with the artwork "Landscape of Clouds", a waterfall designed by artist Isamu Noguchi.
 As designed, the wall containing the waterfall was 40 ft wide and separated the lobby and the atrium.
 Made of structural glass and lit by hidden spotlights, the waterfall wall was crossed by stainless steel fins that extended the entire height of the lobby.
 The "fins" ranged from 4 to 12 in deep.
 The work was inspired in part by a wall that Noguchi had designed for Carson and Lundin in Texas, which had not been installed.
 When Robert Carson of the firm suggested creating steel fins on the lobby ceiling and installing an accompanying waterfall, Noguchi was "horrified at the idea of such arbitrary use" and offered to remodel the ceiling as part of the cost of the waterfall.
 This artwork was proposed to be removed in 1999 but was ultimately retained.
-The removal of this artwork was again contemplated in early 2020 and the work was ultimately disassembled the same year.
+The removal of this artwork was again contemplated in early 2020, and the work was ultimately disassembled the same year.